Shehara-Rajanayaka/Shehara-Rajanayaka/README.md

 - 💬 Ask me about **Java**

-- 👨‍💻 All of my projects are available at [My Portfolio](https://daminduprasad.site/)
+- 👨‍💻 All of my projects are available here

-- 📄 Know about my experiences [My CV](https://github.com/Shehara-Rajanayaka/my-portfolio/blob/main/src/assets/Shehara-Rajanayaka-cv.pdf)
+- 📄 Know about my experiences [My Linked In](https://www.linkedin.com/in/shehara-rajanayaka/)

 - 📫 How to reach me **shehararajanayaka00@gmail.com**